-§ 3.
+§ 8.
 Commonwealth Legislation.

-1. The Commonwealth Parliaments.-The first Parliament of the Commonwealth was convened by proclamation dated 29th April, 1901, by His Excellency the Rt.
-Hon. the Earl of Hopetoun, P.C., K.T., G.C.M.G., G.C.V.O., Governor-General.
-It was opened on 9th May, by H.R.H. the Duke of Cornwall and York, K.G., K.T., K.P., G.C.V.O., who had been sent to Australia for that purpose by His Majesty the King; the Rt.
+1. The Commonwealth Parliaments.-The first Parliament of the Commonwealth was convened by proclamation dated 29th April, 1901, by His Excellency the late Marquis. of Linlithgow, then Earl of Hopetoun, Governor-General.
+It was opened on the 9th May by H.R.H. the Duke of Cornwall and York, who had been sent to Australia for that purpose by His Majesty the King; the Rt.
 Hon.
 Sir Edmund Barton, P.C., G.C.M.G., K.C., being Prime Minister.
-It was dissolved 23rd November, 1903.
-The second Parliament was convened on 2nd March, 1904, by His Excellency the Rt.
+It was dissolved on the 23rd November, 1903.
+The second Parliament was convened on the 2nd March, 1904, by His Excellency the Rt.
 Hon.
-Baron Northcote, G.C.M.G., G.C.I.E., C.B.; the Hon.
+Baron Northcote, P.C., G.C.M.G., G.C.I.E., C.B.; the Hon.
 Alfred Deakin being Prime Minister.
-The third session closed on 12th October, 1906, and Parliament was dissolved on 9th November, 1906.
+The third session closed on the 12th October, 1906, and Parliament was dissolved on the 8th November, 1906.
 The third Parliament was convened on the 20th February, 1907, and met on that day and the following day only.
-It was prorogued on 22nd February, the prorogation eventually extending to 13th July, 1907, on which day the second session commenced.
-The Debates of these Parliaments will be found in Volumes I. to XXXV., of the Parliamentary Debates, as follows:-
+It was prorogued on the 22nd February, the prorogation eventually extending to the 3rd July, 1907, on which day the second session commenced.
+The second session was prorogued on the 11th June, 1908, to the 15th July following, and finally to the 16th September, 1908, when it met for the despatch of business; the third session commenced on that.